phatnguyen318/PhatNguyen318/README.md

 ### Xin chào (Hi there) 👋, I'm ✨ Phat Nguyen Trien✨ [ ](https://i.pinimg.com/originals/bb/82/21/bb82217d6c6a89cad939f8c8567f6171.gif)!

 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-<h3>I was working as an Electrical Engineer, now i want to switch my career to be a Data Engineer , nice to meet you guys here 😎 </h3>
+<h3>I used to work as an Electrical Engineer, now i want to switch my career to be a Data Engineer , nice to meet you guys here 😎 </h3>

-- 🔭 I’m stop working at Aurecon Vietnam (famous for building MEP Landmark 81) (VN)
 - 🔭 At the moment, I am looking for opportunities to work in a new career as a Data Engineer and I am so excited for the new role.
 - 🌱 I’m currently learning Information Technology at HCMUS (University of Science HCMC)and also learning on Microsoft Azure Services.
 - 👯 I’m looking for a mentor that could guide me on the right track.